Italy

 The line to enter the cathedral was long but it moved quickly.
 Once inside, we moved along past altars to the crucified Christ, huge paintings hung from the ceiling, and amazing windows of stained glass.
 There were several statues and reliefs of Christ, Mary, saints and church officials.
 I didn’t see any altars to saints like I have seen in other cathedrals, although I may have just missed it.
 There was too much to take in all at once.
 I don’t agree with placing so much emphasis on others and praying to anyone else but Christ.
 However, I did like see the statues and pictures of the saints around, even if some of them were kind of creepy.
 It reminded me of the encouragement Paul had from the “ancients” of the Old Testament.
 In Hebrews 11-12 (no, it doesn’t say that Paul wrote it, but since it is in his style, most scholars believe he is the author), he tells us to look at their stories and be encouraged by the faith of their lives.
 It made me examine myself: Would I be willing to suffer and die for faith in Christ as the saints before me did?
 I hope so.

 32 And what more shall I say?
 I do not have time to tell about Gideon, Barak, Samson and Jephthah, about David and Samuel and the prophets, 33 who through faith conquered kingdoms, administered justice, and gained what was promised; who shut the mouths of lions, 34 quenched the fury of the flames, and escaped the edge of the sword; whose weakness was turned to strength; and who became powerful in battle and routed foreign armies.
 35 Women received back their dead, raised to life again.
 There were others who were tortured, refusing to be released so that they might gain an even better resurrection.
 36 Some faced jeers and flogging, and even chains and imprisonment.
 37 They were put to death by stoning;[e] they were sawed in two; they were killed by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted and mistreated— 38 the world was not worthy of them.
 They wandered in deserts and mountains, living in caves and in holes in the ground.
+39 These were all commended for their faith, yet none of them received what had been promised, 40 since God had planned something better for us so that only together with us would they be made perfect.
+1 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
+And let us run with perseverance the race marked out for us, 2 fixing our eyes on Jesus, the pioneer and perfecter of faith.
+For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
+3 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart.

 We bought our tickets for the lift to the roof and soon were up on the first level of the roof.
 However, just because the lift is available, doesn’t mean that you won’t have to climb any stairs.
 In order to get the very top you’ll still have to climb a narrow staircase overlooking the plaza.
 Apparently, they have concerts on the roof, as there were chairs and a stage set up.
 There were great views of the city, but more than that, great views of the architecture and artistry of the building itself.
 Indescribable.